Sweeney!

 Sweeney! is a 1977 British action crime drama film and extension of the ITV television series The Sweeney which aired on ITV from 1975 to 1978.
-The film did well enough at the box office that a sequel, Sweeney 2, was released in cinemas in 1978.
+The film performed well enough at the box office that a sequel, Sweeney 2, was released in cinemas in 1978.

 Plot

-Detective Inspector Jack Regan (John Thaw) and Detective Sergeant George Carter (Dennis Waterman) become embroiled in a deadly political scandal.
-One of the leading members of the British government, Charles Baker (Ian Bannen), is about to secure a huge deal with OPEC (Organisation of the Petroleum Exporting Countries), stabilising the world oil market and boosting Britain's position within it.
-Baker is a rising star in the government, regarded as a future prime minister, and he is closely controlled by his urbane, manipulative American press secretary, Elliot McQueen (Barry Foster).
+Detective Inspector Jack Regan and Detective Sergeant George Carter become embroiled in a deadly political scandal.
+One of the leading members of the British government, Charles Baker, is about to secure a huge deal with OPEC (Organisation of the Petroleum Exporting Countries), stabilising the world oil market and boosting Britain's position within it.
+Baker is a rising star in the government, regarded as a future prime minister, and he is closely controlled by his urbane, manipulative American press secretary, Elliot McQueen.

 That night, Regan is forced to drink alcohol, and completely intoxicated drives his car into a crowded market.
 The following day, he is suspended from duty for at least two weeks.

-When a prostitute (played by Lynda Bellingham) dies in mysterious circumstances, Regan investigates as a favour to one of his informants.
+When a sex worker dies in mysterious circumstances, Regan investigates as a favour to one of his informants.
 He becomes aware that Baker and McQueen might be involved.
-A spate of killings follow - which sees Regan take on both the criminals and the hierarchy of the Metropolitan Police Service and the British security services.
+A spate of killings follow, which sees Regan take on both the criminals and the hierarchy of the Metropolitan Police Service and the British security services.

 Ultimately, despite having an injured foot, Regan returns from his suspension and he is reunited with DS Carter.

-At Tilbury, East London, Regan and Carter gather around a group of men with Elliot McQueen due to be arrested, but McQueen is shot dead by a sniper riding in a black taxi.
+At The Tower Hotel London, Regan and Carter gather around a group of men with Elliot McQueen due to be arrested, but McQueen is shot dead by a sniper riding in a black taxi.
 DS Carter shouts the final words, "They didn’t kill him; you did!"